loopandlearn/news/docs/index.md

     * GitHub archives the build version information, so it may take 24 hours after the release before current information appears in your app on your phone
 * **Version Notifications:** Receive notifications for new versions, blacklisted versions, and build expirations to ensure you are always up-to-date.
 * **Removed Download Loop/iAPS Data Toggle:** Streamlined the user interface by removing the unnecessary toggle.
 The same effect can be achieved by a combination of other settings.
 This setting was a common source of error when it was forgotten to be enabled.
 The app now runs as if this setting is on.
-* **Nightscout Entries with Glucose Key:** Improved data handling; this allow the glucose entered in the Nightscout careportal to be plotted on the LoopFollow graph.
+* **Nightscout Entries with Glucose Key:** Improved data handling; this allows the glucose entered in the Nightscout careportal to be plotted on the LoopFollow graph.

 ## Helpful Links